deeperic/pricing/README.md

-# A algo trading project
+# An algo trading project

 TWAPAlgo - an implentation of TWAP Algo